 7. A perfect starting point for a trip to Bolivia

-San Pedro de Atacama is located at an altitude of “only” 2.400m above sea level and we used it as opportunity to accommodate to the altitude after the our trip from Santiago de Chile, Valparaiso and the wine yards.
-The daily excursions to the Lagoons and other spots nearby – which are mostly above 4.000 mtrs – were a good training to get used to the thin air.
+San Pedro de Atacama is located at an altitude of “only” 2.400m above sea level and we used it as opportunity to accommodate to the altitude after our trip from Santiago de Chile, Valparaiso and the wine yards.
+The daily excursions to the Lagoons and other spots nearby – which are mostly all above an altitude of 4.000 mtrs – were a good training to get used to the thin air.
 In San Pedro there are several tour operators who arrange trips to the breathtaking landscape of the Altiplano in Bolivia and especially the Salar the Uyuni.
 You can see and read about the Salar the Uyuni in our separate post.